White Mills Marina and Pastures Farm

-We could not be more thrilled that finally after a five-year haul, in September 2014 we were actually granted planning permission to develop White Mills Marina.
-The idea of creating a marina was first conceived several years ago following 'yet another' family brain storming session around our kitchen table.
+We could not have been more thrilled after a five-year haul, in September 2014 we were actually granted planning permission to develop White Mills Marina.
+The idea of creating a marina was first conceived several years earlier following 'yet another' family brain storming session around our kitchen table.
 At that time, the field which is now the site of White Mills Marina was used for grazing, however it had become increasingly obvious that the best outcome for the picturesque river side field was if things were to change.
-And at last, that is exactly what has happened.
+And that is exactly what has happened.

 The name White Mills comes from the name of the mills that were once situated along Station Road, adjacent to Lock 9 on the River Nene.
 Way back they were used as fulling mills, before becoming mills for corn.
 They changed ownership several times over the decades, and were last inhabited by the Miss Bradshaws before being demolished by the Home Guard in 1939/1940.
 The names of our pontoons are after some of the more well known residents of White Mills: Bradshaw, Tooley and Arnold.

-Needless to say, we are thoroughly looking forward to watching the marina develop and of course, welcoming boats of all shapes and sizes to our brand new purpose built facility.
+Needless to say, we are thoroughly enjoying watching the marina develop and of course, welcoming boats of all shapes and sizes to our new purpose built facility.
 We know everyone who visits will soon see for themselves what a fabulous and stunningly beautiful river the River Nene really is.